-The incidence and severity of ARIA was similar in both trials, so this was unlikely the cause of the different trial outcomes, although it remains unclear whether functional unblinding from participants may have biased results.
+The incidence and severity of ARIA was similar in both trials, so this was unlikely the cause of the different trial outcomes, although it remains unclear whether functional unblinding from participants may have biased the results.
 A post-hoc analysis of the CDR-SB that excluded all assessments after the occurrence of ARIA yielded results that were consistent with the primary analysis (Supplement Table D4).
-Similar analyses of the MMSE, which is a performance-based endpoint that may be less susceptible to bias from unblinding than the CDR-SB, also remained consistent.
-However, the subgroups who experienced the least amount of ARIA (i.e., APOE ɛ4 non-carriers) and therefore less potential unblinding, did not appear to derive benefit from aducanumab.
+Similar analyses of the Mini-Mental State Exam (MMSE), which is a performance-based endpoint that may be less susceptible to bias from unblinding than the CDR-SB, also remained consistent.
+However, the subgroups who experienced the least amount of ARIA (i.e., APOE £4 non-carriers) and therefore less potential unblinding, did not appear to derive benefit from aducanumab.
 Reasons for this discordance are uncertain.